24f2000216/project-1-make-a-simple-todolist/README.md

 # Calendar Application

 ## Overview
 This is a simple calendar application built with HTML, CSS, and JavaScript.
-It displays a monthly calendar with days of the month.
+It displays a monthly calendar with days of the month and allows users to add tasks by clicking on the date buttons.

 ## Features
 - Displays the current month and year.
 - Highlights each day in a bright color.
+- Users can add tasks for specific dates by clicking on the date.

 ## Installation
 1. Clone the repository: